Faculty and Staff

 • EDUC 372 Methods of Teaching in Science (Fall semester/every other year or as needed)

-During this clinical experience, the students spend at least 40 hours with a teacher in their content area.
+During this clinical experience, the students spend 50 hours with a teacher in their content area.
 Clinical students will observe, tutor, and assist with classroom projects, as well as plan and teach lessons under the guidance of the classroom teacher.

 Student Teaching: All Education Majors

 This capstone experience of our program is a 12-week, full-day experience that is completed during the senior year (fall or spring semester).
 During this assignment, students gradually assume responsibility for planning, instruction, and classroom management.
 Goals of this experience include practicing teaching methods, planning instruction, evaluating pupils’ work, and participating in the daily professional activities of the teacher.
-The student is required to teach full days for a minimum of eight consecutive days.
+The student is required to take full responsibility for the classroom for a minimum of ten consecutive days.

 Some Specific Information About Student Teaching

 • Student teaching is at least a 12-week assignment.
 Placements for student teaching are generally made within the Fargo-Moorhead area but may be made outside the Fargo-Moorhead area if necessary.
-(Students who wish to pursue student teaching out-of-area are encouraged to speak to the director of field experiences as soon as possible.)
+(Students who wish to pursue student teaching out-of-area are encouraged to speak to the field experience coordinator one year in advance of their student teaching semester.)

-• Placements are made by the director of field experiences and are dependent upon availability of sites.
+• Placements are made by the field experience coordinator and are dependent upon availability of sites.

-• Students seeking dual licensure (e.g. Health and PE) will be required to student teach longer than 12 weeks.
+• Students seeking dual licensure (e.g. Health and PE) or a middle-level endorsement will be required to student teach 14 weeks.

-• All students must be supervised by Concordia College faculty during their student teaching experience.
+• All students must be supervised by Concordia College faculty or adjunct faculty during their student teaching experience.

 • Students are responsible for their own transportation and living expenses, tuition and honoraria for the classroom teacher(s).